d2l-ai/d2l-en/chapter_attention-and-transformers/large-pretraining-transformers.md

 :width:`700px`
 :label:`fig_scaling-sample-conv`

-Besides increased performance, large models also enjoy better sample efficiency than small models. :numref:`fig_scaling-sample-conv` shows that large models need fewer training samples (tokens processed) to perform at the same level by small models, and performance is scaled smoothly with compute.
+Besides increased performance, large models also enjoy better sample efficiency than small models. :numref:`fig_scaling-sample-conv` shows that large models need fewer training samples (tokens processed) to perform at the same level achieved by small models, and performance is scaled smoothly with compute.